Not Everyone Will Agree, But These Are the 6 Fashion Trends Our Editors Feel Are Outdated for Spring

 Wearing: Red Flats

-"I own mesh flats, I love my mesh flats, and while they will be forever reminiscent of 2024, I still enjoy wearing them.
-However, given the time of year, they really aren't a practical footwear solution.
-So, until what I assume is at least May, I'lll be favouring a hardier pair of red flat shoes.
-I already own some, which is great as it means I can change up my look without having to buy something new, and always find that they cab instantly change the look and feel of an outfit.
+"I own mesh flats, I love the mesh shoe trend, and while they will be forever reminiscent of 2024, I still enjoy wearing them in 2025.
+However, given that we're well and truly into spring, they are starting to feel a little worn out in my closet.
+So, until a new high street pair piques my interest, I'll be favouring a hardier pair of red flat shoes.
+I already own some, which is great as it means I can change up my look without having to buy something new.
+I always find that they can instantly change the look and feel of an outfit.
 Dare I say, they make everything look more current and fashionable.
-And, if you ask me, that's a great way to start 2025."
+And, if you ask me, that's a great way to move through 2025."
 Remy Farrell, Fashion Editor

 Shop the Trend: